ALameLlama/carapace/docs/advanced/with-autocomplete.md

 ```

 > [!WARNING]
-> I am working on creating a tool to automatically generate these in the future
+> In the future, I am hoping to add a script to generate this PHPDoc annotation automatically. similar to laravel/ide-helper.